Malaysia Airlines Flight 370: Other debris

 On 7 March 2016, more debris, possibly from the aircraft, was found on the island of Réunion.
-Ab Aziz Kaprawi, Malaysia's deputy transport minister, said that "an unidentified grey item with a blue border" might be linked to Flight 370.
+Malaysia's deputy transport minister Ab Aziz Kaprawi said that "an unidentified grey item with a blue border" might be linked to Flight 370.
 Both Malaysian and Australian authorities, coordinating the search in the South Indian Ocean, sent teams to verify whether the debris was from the missing aircraft.

 On 21 March 2016, South African archaeologist Neels Kruger found a grey piece of debris on a beach near Mossel Bay, South Africa, that had an unmistakable partial logo of Rolls-Royce, the manufacturer of the missing aircraft's engines.
 The Malaysian ministry of transport acknowledged that the piece could be that of an engine cowling.
 An additional piece of possible debris, suggested to have come from the interior of the aircraft, was found on the island of Rodrigues, Mauritius, in late March.
 On 11 May 2016, Australian authorities determined that the two pieces of debris were "almost certainly" from Flight 370.

 Flap and further search

 On 24 June 2016, Australian transport minister Darren Chester said that a piece of aircraft debris had been found on Pemba Island, off the coast of Tanzania.
 It was handed over to the authorities so that experts from Malaysia could determine its origin.
 On 20 July, the Australian government released photographs of the piece, which was believed to be an outboard flap from one of the aircraft's wings.
 Malaysia's transport ministry confirmed on 15 September that the debris was indeed from the missing aircraft.

 On 21 November 2016, families of the victims announced that they would carry out a search for debris in December on the island of Madagascar.
 On 30 November 2018, five pieces of debris recovered between December 2016 and August 2018 on the Malagasy coast, and believed by victims' relatives to be from MH370, were handed to Malaysian transport minister Anthony Loke.

-Texas A&M University mathematics professor Goong Chen has argued that the plane may have entered the sea vertically; any other angle of entry would make the aircraft splinter into many pieces, which would have been found already.
+Texas A&M University mathematics professor Goong Chen has argued that the aircraft may have entered the sea vertically; any other angle of entry would make the aircraft splinter into many pieces, which would have been found already.